 - Master’s or doctoral students in the preliminary stages of graduate study with little or no international field research experience are encouraged to apply.

 - Graduate students from all University of Georgia colleges and schools are encouraged to apply.

 - A Graduate Field Research proposal should be no more than 4-5 pages (including title page), double-space, 12 pt. font.
-The title page should include: a title, your full name, your citizenship, your department/school, degree sought and number of years in your PhD or master's program, your email address.
+The title page should include: 1) a project/research title, 2) your full name, 3) your citizenship, 4) your department/school, 5) degree sought, 6) the academic year you started your PhD or master's program, and 5) your email address.

 Samples of Successful Graduate Field Research Proposals: